DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 During a Quick Rest, each player who is resting draw from their deck using Rest Cards.
 Players start with a number of Rest Cards equal to the sum of their maximum Health and Power Points.
-Each Rest Cards drawn regains 1 Health or Fate Point.
-If the card drawn is the same as the players's Primary Suit, regain an additional 1 Health or Fate Point.
+Each Rest Cards drawn regains 1 Health or Power Point.
+If the card drawn is the same as the players's Primary Suit, regain an additional 1 Health or Power Point.
 To recover Armor Points, a player may expend one Rest Card to make a Craft or Knowledge Skill check of DR 7 minus the number of points they are attempting to recover.
 If the Rest Card drawn matches they player's Primary Suit, make this check at Upper Hand.
 For